acailic/acailic.github.io/_notes/oca-chapter-3.md

  - append() method does not exist in String class.
 It exits only in StringBuffer and StringBuilder.

+ - The reverse() method of the StringBuilder class  modify the object on which they are called.

 **Arrays**

 - An array itself is an object.